nxdir-s/go-hexarch/README.md

 # Go HexArch

-This repository serves as a template and documents how to implement Hexagonal Architecture within a golang application
+This repository serves as a template and documentation on how to implement Hexagonal Architecture within a golang application

 ### Table of Contents